prof-manini/emacs-starter-kit/README.rst

 ============

-I don't like ``git``, and after a brief period with ``bzr`` I decided to switch back to ``darcs``, that simple and awesome expecially for this kind of project, where usually each single user will want to customize this and that with as little as possible interferences with whatever upstream is doing, and still being able to record his own
+I don't like ``git``, and after a brief period with ``bzr`` I decided to switch back to ``darcs``, that is simple and awesome expecially for this kind of project, where usually each single user will want to customize this and that with as little as possible interferences with whatever upstream is doing, and still being able to record his own